Costs of Attending the SVP

 Students from the other Claremont Colleges will be billed from their home college.
 Consult with your college's student accounts professional for more accurate information.

 Students may be compensated for their work at an internship.
 These salaries are subject to regular income taxes, and they will likely affect any financial aid awarded.
+When compensated, students tend to earn far more then they typically earn for on-campus jobs.
 Students and their families should consult with your college's financial aid professionals to fully understand the impact of any salaries on future financial aid packages.
 The ability for students to be paid will depend upon a number of factors including each college's policy and each internship sponsor's budget.
+Compensation is not guaranteed.
+For budgeting purposes, the average hourly wage is $20/hour for 40 hours/week and 14-15 weeks in the semester, or a gross compensation of $11,200.